-We are pleased to attach our audit results report, summarising the status of our audit for the forthcoming meeting of the Joint Audit and Governance Committee.
-We will update the Committee at its meeting scheduled for 13 July 2023 on further progress to that date and explain the remaining steps to the issue of our final opinion.
+We are pleased to attach our final audit results report, summarising the status of our audit for the forthcoming meeting of the Joint Audit and Governance Committee.
+We will update the Committee at its meeting scheduled for 26 September 2023 on the changes to our reporting since the last meeting in July 2023.